-So, what did we buy?
+So, what did I buy?

-David already had a small mattress but mine was huge so I needed a replacement for the trip.
 Comfort is important for me when sleeping, I want good insulation from the cold ground but small pack size.

 The best option was the Exped SynMat UL LW inflatable mattress.
 This thing is tiny packed but inflates easily and quickly using the included inflation bag.